Structured Data Schema:

 Given its growing importance to organisations, we were eager to find out more about the UK’s attitude and approach to diversity and inclusion in the workplace, and so commissioned an in-depth analysis of 2,000 UK employees across the private and public sectors, split by age, gender and disability.
 Our findings suggest that while the upcoming generation of workers is more finely attuned to the importance of fair and equal representation, there is still a long way to go to truly unlock the level of talent in the UK.
 This becomes particularly pertinent when we see that 54% of British workers believe their employers could be doing much more to truly embrace a culture of diversity and inclusion.

-Download your free copy of our latest whitepaper, ‘Inspiring Inclusion in the workplace’ by simply filling out the form below.
+Download your free copy of our latest whitepaper, ‘Inspiring Inclusion in the workplace’ here.
 A snippet of our findings can also be viewed below.

 Find out more about Badenoch & Clark’s commitment to diversity and inclusion.